 NMR: Is anyone a visionary in this area?

 Sokolin: I don’t think anyone really knows what a decentralised financial network will look like.
 The guy who probably knows it best is Changpeng Zhao, the chief executive of Binance.
-And maybe Mark Zuckerberg and David Sacks, who are leading the blockchain effort at Facebook.
+And maybe Mark Zuckerberg and David Marcus, who are leading the blockchain effort at Facebook.

 Want to receive New Money Review’s monthly content updates?
 Sign up here.